Product

 Industrial automation decreasing the number of blue-collar jobs, which are exactly the (low-qualification) positions employment services providers make most of their money from (ABN AMRO, March 2021)

-Employment Services industry industry.
+Dive into the Employment Services industry industry

-With the full report, you have access to…
+With the full report, you’ll gain access to:

 Detailed assessments of the market outlook